Olaplex vs K18: Which Bond-Support Treatment Is Worth It?

 Complete the SystemPros

-- Extends bond repair benefits through the shampooing step
+- Extends the bond-support routine through the shampooing step

 - Pairs with No. 3 and No. 5 for a complete Olaplex wash day